-Also, the ORC turns on the AIRBAG warning light and PAD indicator light in the instrument panel for 6 to 8 seconds for a self-check when the ignition is first turned on.
-After the selfcheck, the AIRBAG warning light will turn off.
-The PAD indicator light will function normally (Refer to "Passenger Airbag Disable (PAD) Indicator Light" in this section).
-If the ORC detects a malfunction in any part of the system, it turns on the AIRBAG warning light either momentarily or continuously.
+• The ORC also turns on the Airbag Warning Light in the instrument panel for 6 to 8 seconds as a self-check when the ignition is first turned on.
+After the self-check, the Airbag Warning Light will turn off.
+If the ORC detects a malfunction in any part of the system, it turns on the Airbag Warning Light either momentarily or continuously.
 A single chime will sound if the light comes on again after initial start up.

-Ignoring the AIRBAG light in your instrument panel could mean you won't have the airbags to protect you in a collision.
+Ignoring the AIRBAG Warning Light in your instrument panel could mean you won't have the airbags to protect you in a collision.
 If the light does not come on, stays on after you start the vehicle, or if it comes on as you drive, have the airbag system checked right away.